 Los Angeles area hills are forced upwards in height to become mountain ranges.
 The sea level drops.

 Large mountain ranges now are present and the Los Angeles Basin, formed from accumulating sediment deposits, slowly rises from the sea.
 The shoreline recedes to about where it exists today.
 The climate is cooler and moister than present, similar to that of present-day Monterey Peninsula, with glacier activity along the peaks of the San Gabriel and Santa Ana Mountains and Redwoods growing in the Santa Monica Mountains.

-The Los Angeles Basin is a large grassy, brush-covered and marshy plain, roamed by Saber-Tooth Tigers (or Saber-Tooth Cats), Harlan's Ground Sloth, Dire Wolves, Western Horses, Ancient Bison, Yesterday's Camel, Short-Faced Bears (Artodus Simus), Columbian Mammoths and American Mastodons.
+The Los Angeles Basin is a large grassy, brush-covered and marshy plain, roamed by saber-tooth cats (or once referred to as tigers to enhance the image of their ferocity), Harlan's Ground Sloth, Dire Wolves, Western Horses, Ancient Bison, Yesterday's Camel, Short-Faced Bears (Artodus Simus), Columbian Mammoths and American Mastodons.
 A number of these animals find themselves unwittingly trapped in the tar fields of what will be known as the La Brea Tar Pits.

 Animals named in the previous period along with many other concurrent species are now extinct in Southern California.
 The Los Angeles Basin is covered in grassy plains with scattered strands of junipers and cypress trees, streams, marshes, small lakes and ponds.
 Humans have settled in the coastal areas of the Los Angeles area, particularly the the Ballona wetlands.

 For reasons fair or foul, the body of a young women who would later become known as La Brea Woman, is left in La Brea Tar Pits area of Los Angeles.
 Her remains are found about 9,000 years later in 1914.
 This period is perhaps the same period in which Los Angeles Man lives.